simonwep/ocular/docs/pages/deploy.md

 ## Quickstart

-As of v2, ocular can be deployed via a single docker image.
+Ocular can be deployed via a single docker image.

 ```sh
 docker run \